Darsstar/keyring-subprocess/README.md

 This is a Powershell script which installs [Pipx](https://pypa.github.io/pipx/) into C:\Users\Public\.local\pipx.
 - First it sets some environment variables, including `VIRTUALENV_SEEDER`.
-- Then it installs keyring-subprocess, with the 'keyring' extra enabled, via Pipx and injects artifacts-keyring into the virtual environment of keyring-subprocess.
+- Then it installs keyring via Pipx and injects artifacts-keyring and keyring-subprocess[landmark] into the virtual environment of keyring.
-- Lastly it installs
-keyring-subprocess and sitecustomize-entrypoints into Pipx's shared virtualenv which Pipx makes sure is available to all of the virtual environments it manages.
+- Lastly it installs keyring-subprocess and sitecustomize-entrypoints into Pipx's shared virtualenv which Pipx makes sure is available to all virtual environments it manages.

 When using your new Pipx installation to install Poetry or Pipenv the virtual environment created by virtualenv will contain keyring-subprocess.
 This should